 Potential Defenses for Houston DWLI Cases

-Criminal lawyer Tad A. Nelson will discuss with you a number of possible defenses for your case.
-One of the most common defenses is that the defendant wasn’t made aware of the suspension of their driving privileges.
-The state of Texas is supposed to ensure that you are properly informed that your license is suspended.
+Houston DWI Lawyer Tad A. Nelson will explore numerous potential defense options for your case.
+One of the most common defenses is the defendant’s awareness of the suspension of their driving privileges.
+The state of Texas is supposed to ensure that you are properly informed that your driver license is suspended.

-If we can prove that the state neglected to properly inform you of this sanction on your Texas Driver License we may have a chance at beating the DWLI charge in court.
-However, if we do win, your Texas Driver License will remain suspended in accordance with the generating suspension order.
+If we can prove the state neglected to inform you of this sanction on your Texas Driver License, we’ll have a strong chance at beating the DWLI charge in court.
+However, if we win, your Texas Driver License will remain suspended in accordance with the originating suspension order.

 What Causes Texas Driver License Suspension?

-There are a number of reasons that the State of Texas will move to suspend your driving privileges.
-Listed below is a general overview of some of the most common reasons that people suffer the suspension of their Texas Driver License.
+There are lots of reasons the State of Texas will suspend your driving privileges.
+Listed below is a general overview of common reasons that people suffer the suspension of their Texas Driver License.

 - All Driving While Intoxicated (DWI) Offenses